Perhaps more the ingredients for a game of Cluedo, but that’s how the business was born.

 After positive feedback from tastings at events and food fairs, Stephen took the plunge, quitting his job as a bean counter and ending his London commute, whilst reassuring his long-suffering wife that it would all come good in the end.

-Over the intervening years, thirst for Pinkster has grown and from humble beginnings we’re now proud to be stocked by the likes of Majestic Wine, Marks and Spencer, Harvey Nichols, and Selfridges as well as dozens of farm shops and food halls across the country.
+Over the intervening years, thirst for Pinkster has grown and from humble beginnings we’re now proud to be stocked by several thousand bars, hotels and restaurants the length and breadth of the UK, together with dozens of farm shops and food halls.
 Stephen still personally oversees the production, ensuring consistency from batch to batch of fresh fruit.

-Ironically, being told to quit wine was the best advice he’s ever received.
+Ironically, being told to quit wine was the best advice Stephen’s ever received.